Sully Erna: Car accident

-Erna was involved in a three-car chain-reaction accident in Methuen, Massachusetts, when his Hummer H3 and two others collided at an intersection.
+On April 11, 2007, Erna was involved in a three-car chain-reaction accident in Methuen, Massachusetts, when his Hummer H3 and two others collided at an intersection.
 "He's deeply concerned for the girl who was hurt in this unfortunate accident", said Erna's manager Paul Geary, in reference to 25-year-old Chelmsford resident Lindsay Taylor.
-"Sully's thankful he got out with a split lip and some aches and pains, but he's traumatized about the girl", according to April 17, 2007, Boston Herald.
+"Sully's thankful he got out with a split lip and some aches and pains, but he's traumatized about the girl", according to the April 17, 2007 edition of Boston Herald.

 Taylor was sitting in the back seat of a dark blue Toyota Camry that was rear-ended by the H3 driven by Erna.
 The crash occurred on a dark night, around 7 p.m. on the ramp leading from I-93 south to Route 213.

 Taylor suffered a severe, traumatic brain injury and was in a coma after the crash.
 She suffered lasting effects, and would later sue.
 A settlement was reached in 2010.